Oklahoma Excessive Force / Police Misconduct Lawyer

 A plaintiff being guilty of the crime they were arrested for is not a valid defense for using excessive force.
 An officer must provide sufficient evidence that the use of force was necessary to prevent bodily injury or protect public safety.

-Your Excessive Force Attorney in Tulsa
+Your Excessive Force Attorney

 As you can see, the law surrounding these types of cases can quickly become complicated.
 Successfully navigating a police misconduct case requires presenting compelling evidence to a jury, so that they feel it was more likely than not that the police officer used excessive force.